Kushitha1521/culb-task/README.md

-# ECSC web task with PHP,HTML and CSS
+# web project- ECSC web task with PHP,HTML and CSS